 - Instead of a spirulina, I already have a heating nest.

-- Frita is practically filled with dirks.
-Like alcohol, I used 60% pharmacy and I now use 40% of old-time (it has aniseed silica).
+- Frita is practically filled with dirt.
+Like alcohol, I used 60% pharmacy and I now use 40% old-fashioned (with aniseed silica).

 Questions that I would like to ask:

 - How much do I actually have a concentrated tincture?
 It does not mean me to compare it and how it is comparable to what is being bought on the market.
 Tin cure has a relatively dense yellow color after extraction.

 - Will some substances be broken down by long-term heating, or at what time?
 I tried to reuse the finished tincture again to extract another 30g (I knew the solvent was recycled) of ginseng.
 The resultant product was already brown in color, and a fairly difficult sedimentation sticks to the walls of the flask.
 The known person subjectively described such a tincture as a feeling of minor effect.

 - Is it real to create a greater concentration of tincture, or does it make sense?
 I saw syrupy concentrates on the chest